Rurusetto/rurusetto/content/posts/tau/index.md

 - ![Sudden Death Icon](mod-icon/sudden-death-mod.png) Sudden Death
   - Miss and fail.
+    - If you miss, you fail.

 - ![Double Time Icon](mod-icon/double-time-mod.png) Double Time
   - Zoooooooooom...
+    - Increased speed 1.50x.
   - Score Multiplier: 1.12x
   - Click the icon again will be `Nightcore Mod` : Uguuuuuuuu...
+    - Increases speed 1.50x and raises audio pitch.

 - ![Flashlight Icon](mod-icon/flashlight-mod.png) Flashlight
   - Restricted view area
+    - You can see only around the pointer.
   - Score Multiplier: 1.12x
   - Click the icon again will be `Blinds Mod` : Play with blind on your screen
+    - Two doors on the playfield will make you cannot see the note.

 ### automation